 Just after the aid station, you pass over the North Umpqua River and turn left, following the river.
 About 1.7 miles into this segment, you hit a gravel road (Road 3401).
 You will run along this dirt/gravel road for 1.5 miles before meeting the trail again at the Hot Springs Trailhead.
 This is the longest stretch of road you will run on.
 This needed to happen as a bridge crossing on the North Umpqua Trail at Deer Creek is washed out.
 After the Hot Springs Trailhead you enter into the “Dread and Terror” section for the North Umpqua Trail – named by two rangers in 1908 – in reference to the disagreeable possibility of fighting forest fires in the impenetrable thickets of white thorn brush in the area and the steep canyon.
 You will pass Surprise and Columnar Falls and other unique forms of flowing water.

-Aid Station 3 to Aid Station 4 (Bridge Crossing)
+Aid Station 3 to Aid Station 4 (new name: Canal)

 Aid Station 4 to Finish